hujhax/austin-improv-wiki/Blood, Sweat, and Cheers.md

 ***Blood, Sweat, and Cheers*** is a devised play about competitive cheerleading.

 ## Summary
 The script was written by [[Amy Gentry]] and [[Kaci Beeler]].
-It was based on improvisations by the cast, via a process inspired by Chicago's New Colony theater company.
+It was subsequently revised to incorporate improvisations by the cast, via a process inspired by Chicago's New Colony theater company.

 ### Cast
 * Barbara Davis -- [[Jessica Arjet]]